The Crazy Years Cocktail

 After the horrors of the First World War, the economy as well as the landscape was in tatters: unemployment, after the demobilization of the largest French army ever raised, was rampant.
 The French franc had fallen to an all time low against the dollar.
 Bad for the French, but great for visiting Americans and expatriates interested in taking in a little of la vie Parisienne.
 American bars cropped up everywhere, slinging drinks to an anxious public ready to have a good time and forget their troubles for a while.

-This cocktail is a straight ahead slugger combining American whiskey with French brandy and Benedictine, a sweet, herbal liqueur.
+This cocktail, a Zozzled Cocktail original, is a straight ahead slugger combining American whiskey with French brandy and Benedictine, a sweet, herbal liqueur.
 It is also an equal parts recipe so it’s easy to remember.

 The Crazy Years Cocktail